DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

 one gets that $\limsup_{k \to \infty} (f_0(x_{n_k}) + \langle t_0, s_{n_k} \rangle) = + \infty$, which is impossible.
 Thus, without loss of generality one can suppose that the sequence $\{ s_{n_k} \}$ converges to some $s_*$.
 Note that from the definition of $(x_n, s_n)$ and Lemma~\ref{lem:GenConvexityViaDerivative} it follows that $F(x_n) \preceq_K s_n$.
 Therefore $F(x_*) \preceq_K s_*$, thanks to the fact that the cone $K$ is closed.

-Now we can turn to the proof of the fact that the point $x_*$ is a generalized critical point for $t_*$.
-Arguing by reductio ad absurdum, suppose that this statement is false.
-Then, in particular, the point $(x_*, s_*)$ is not a globally optimal solution of the problem
+\textbf{Step~2.}~Now we can turn to the proof of the fact that the point $x_*$ is a generalized $t_*$-critical point.
+By contradiction, suppose that this statement is false.
+Then, in particular, the point $(x_*, s_*)$ is not a globally optimal solution of problem \eqref{prob:GenCriticality} (see Def.~\ref{def:GenCriticalPoint}).
+Therefore there exist a feasible point $(\overline{x}, \overline{s})$ of this problem and $\theta > 0$ such that